mercuryoio/BAAS-API/README.md

 1. The Customer need to pass KYC to start using Mercuryo.
 If the Customer passed KYC he can:
  - Buy or Sell with a card
  - Buy crypto with bank transfer
-2. The Customer need to pass KYC2 too to make operations with IBAN.
+2. The Customer needs to pass KYC2 too to make operations with IBAN.
-3. The Customer can get information about his IBAN number and balance with expired KYC.
+3. The Customer can get information about his IBAN and balance with expired KYC.

 *NB: KYC and KYC2 can expire.
-In this case the Customer will need to pass it again.*
+In this case, the Customer will need to pass it again.*

 **NB: The customer does not pass the KYC instantly.
 It is failed if KYC takes more than 15 minutes.
 SO try to get KYC status during this time.**

 ## Creating new IBAN for user

-IBANs is available only for EU users.
+IBANs are available only for EU users.

 The Customer can create IBAN.
 [Here](https://github.com/mercuryoio/Commercial-API/blob/master/9%20IBAN%20Create/README.md) is the instruction.